aspyrx/ipaces.org/src/routes/about/bylaws/index.md

     - Council member terms extended from one to two years.
 4. *November 5, 2023*
     - The name and mission of IPACES were changed.
+5. *August 23, 2025*
+    - The Article 1 is modified to include both Names and Missions.